vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - `market.liquidity.sla.nonPerformanceBondPenaltyMax` - used to calculate how much is the LP bond slashed if they fail to reach the minimum SLA.
 Valid values: any decimal number `>= 0` and `<=1.0` with a default value of `0.5`.
 - `market.liquidity.maximumLiquidityFeeFactorLevel` - used in validating fee amounts that are submitted as part of the LP commitment transaction.
 Note that a value of `0.05 = 5%`.
 Valid values are: any decimal number `>=0` and `<=1`.
 Default value `1`.
 - `market.liquidity.stakeToCcyVolume` - used to translate a commitment to an obligation.
 Any decimal number `>0` with default value `1.0`.
-- `validators.epoch.length` - LP rewards from liquidity fees are paid out once per epoch according to whether they met the "SLA" (implied by `market.liquidity.committmentMinTimeFraction`) and their previous performance (for the last n epochs defined by `market.liquidity.performanceHysteresisEpochs`), see [epoch spec](./0050-EPOC-epochs.md).
+- `validators.epoch.length` - LP rewards from liquidity fees are paid out once per epoch according to whether they met the "SLA" (implied by `market.liquidity.commitmentMinTimeFraction`) and their previous performance (for the last n epochs defined by `market.liquidity.performanceHysteresisEpochs`), see [epoch spec](./0050-EPOC-epochs.md).
 - `market.liquidity.earlyExitPenalty` (decimal ≥0), sets how much LP forfeits of their bond in case the market is below target stake and they wish to reduce their commitment.
 If set to `0` there is no penalty for early exit, if set to `1` their entire bond is forfeited if they exit their entire commitment, if set >1, their entire bond will be forfeited for exiting `1/earlyExitPenalty` of their commitment amount.
 - `market.liquidity.probabilityOfTrading.tau.scaling` sets how the probability of trading is calculated from the risk model; this is used to [measure the relative competitiveness of LPs supplied volume](0042-LIQF-setting_fees_and_rewarding_lps.md).
 - `market.liquidity.minimum.probabilityOfTrading.lpOrders` sets a lower bound on the result of the probability of trading calculation.